jjaakko/fake-news-classifier/index.markdown

 * The F1 score of Model-A is 60.8% (i.e. 2 x 68.3% x 54.8%/(68.3% + 54.8%)).

 Different measures from this list are important to different members of the NLP field.
-For example, [Facebook and Microsoft only report on the precision of their models](https://venturebeat.com/2020/04/07/microsoft-ai-fake-news-better-than-state-of-the-art-baselines/) (i.e. when assessing an article as fake).
+For example, [Facebook and Microsoft only report on the precision of their models](https://venturebeat.com/2020/04/07/microsoft-ai-fake-news-better-than-state-of-the-art-baselines/) (i.e. when assessing articles as fake).

 ## Why didn't we use the articles labeled by Politifact?
+We excluded articles gold labeled by politifact.
+Initially, we thought their rating system was confusing or might be too complicated to train the model on.
+This is because the labels (fake or not fake) did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.
+Moreover we had very few articles from Politifact so it made the decision to exclude those articles a little bit easier.
+As it turned out, a similar level of complications existed in some of the articles gold-labeled by snopes and emergent as well (see the story of ghidora) for other reasons.

 ## The Story of Ghidora
 # Need a visual of word frequencies.
-Below you can find how different articles are distributed in terms of word count.
-From the picture it's easy to see that most articles fall in the category of 500 words or less.
-You can hover the pointer over the image to see the actual numbers.
-{% include_relative /_includes/html/histogram.html %}

 ## What about Model B?
 We created Model-A using an algorithm based on something called [term frequency–inverse document frequency (TFIDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 We also created Model-B using an algorithm based on something called [doc2Vec](https://en.wikipedia.org/wiki/Word2vec#Extensions) which in turn is an extension of word2vec.
 An explanation of TFIDF and doc2Vec and how we used them can be found in our [technical report](link to technical report).
 At first, we trained and tested Model-B in an "unbalanced" way.
-Accuracy: 0.747, Precision: 0.608, Recall: 0.104, F1: 0.177.
+Our unbalanced performance measures for Model-B were Accuracy: 0.747, Precision: 0.608, Recall: 0.104, F1: 0.177.
+Finding the recall so low, we prioritized improving it and looked into various ways as to how.
+One method we found was to draw samples in a (still random) way which matches the ratios of the not-fake to fake from the 70000 articles in both the training set and testing set.
+We subsequently built both Model-A (performance given above) and Model-B in this "balanced" way.
-(Balanced: Accuracy: 0.63, Precision: 0.375, Recall: 0.61, F1: 0.465)
+Our balanced performance measures for Model-B were: Accuracy: 0.63, Precision: 0.375, Recall: 0.61, F1: 0.465).
+This improved our recall dramatically albeit at the cost of precision (and less importantly accuracy), however the overall F1 for the balanced Model-B was also dramatically better.

 ## Future work
 We plan to improve our performance.